-- a degree in medicine, recognised by the General Medical Council (GMC);
+- a degree in medicine, recognised by the General Medical Council (GMC)

-- a two-year foundation course of general training;
+- a two-year foundation course of general training

 - specialist training in general practice.

 You will need to show:

-- personal qualities such as compassion, resourcefulness, stamina, motivation and perseverance;
+- personal qualities such as compassion, resourcefulness, stamina, motivation and perseverance

-You will be required to have experience in a related area, such as a caring or health environment.
+You'll be required to have experience in a related area, such as a caring or health environment.
 This is to show that you have an understanding of what working in medicine is like and that you appreciate the emotional and physical demands, as well as the skills required.

 Relevant work experience can be carried out in hospitals and GP practices, hospices and care homes or any other environment that involves caring for people.
 Work shadowing or observing doctors can also be helpful to get an idea of what the work involves.